Toward testing gravity with LSST using $E_G$: Testing the power of an LSST+DESI measurement

 We will consider the following cases for the underlying `true' alternative gravity models: \begin{itemize} \item{nDGP gravity with $\Omega_{\rm rc} = \{0.05, 0.25, 0.5\}$} \item{Hu-Sawicki $f(R)$ gravity with $f_{R0}=\{10^{-6}, 10^{-5}, 10^{-4}\}$ and $n=1$} \end{itemize}

 We consider two options for the prior on $\Omega_{\rm M}^0$.
-In both cases, we use a Gaussian prior with mean shifted to agree with our fiducial parameters; the priors differ only by their variances. \begin{itemize} \item{Stage III 3$\times$2pt prior: $\sigma(\Omega_{\rm M}^0)= 0.03$, corresponding to the constraint on $\Omega_{\rm M}^0$ under the $\Lambda$CDM model from Dark Energy Survey (DES) Year 3 \cite{DESY3Key}.} \item{CMB prior: $\sigma(\Omega_{\rm M}^0)= 0.0084$, corresponding to the constraint on $\Omega_{\rm M}^0$ under the $\Lambda$CDM model (`TTEETE+lowE' case) from {\it Planck} \cite{Planck2018}.} \end{itemize}
+In both cases, we use a Gaussian prior with mean shifted to agree with our fiducial parameters; the priors differ only by their variances. \begin{itemize} \item{Stage III 3$\times$2pt prior: $\sigma(\Omega_{\rm M}^0)= 0.03$, corresponding to the constraint on $\Omega_{\rm M}^0$ under the $\Lambda$CDM model from Dark Energy Survey (DES) Year 3 \cite{DESY3Key}.} \item{CMB prior: $\sigma(\Omega_{\rm M}^0)= 0.0084$, corresponding to the constraint on $\Omega_{\rm M}^0$ under the $\Lambda$CDM model (temperature and E-mode polarization auto- and cross-spectra case case) from {\it Planck} \cite{Planck2018}.} \end{itemize}

 We find that in the case of the 3$\times$2pt prior on $\Omega_{\rm M}^0$, for both LSST Year 1 and Year 10 sources, we have a very low fractional rate of rejecting the GR null hypothesis in the presence of true gravity described by any of our alternate models.
 However, when we move to the more restrictive CMB prior on $\Omega_{\rm M}^0$, the rate at which we reject the null hypothesis is considerably higher, particularly in the cases of true alternative gravity descriptions which deviate more from GR.
 Fractional rejection rates are given in Tables \ref{tab:MG_nosys_Y1} and \ref{tab:MG_nosys_Y10} for LSST Year 1 and Year 10 respectively.
 We see that, as discussed qualitatively in \cite{amon2018kids+}, the prior information available on $\Omega_{\rm M}^0$ is crucial in determining the power of $E_G$ as diagnostic for modified gravity.
 The introduction of the tighter prior on $\Omega_{\rm M}^0$ from CMB data leads to significantly higher rejection rates of GR (recalling that in these simulated analyses, GR is never the true underlying theory of gravity).
 The case of the CMB prior on $\Omega_{\rm M}^0$ combined with a true gravity theory of $f(R)$ with $f_{R0}=10^{-4}$ is particularly dramatic, with a Stage III 3$\times$2pt prior offering only approximately 2\% rejection of GR, whereas the CMB prior offer over 92\% rejection rate in both LSST Year 1 and Year 10.
-Furthermore, the effect of the tigher vs wider $\Omega_{\rm M}^0$ prior far outweighs the effect of moving from LSST Year 1 to Year 10 sources.
+Furthermore, the effect of the tighter vs wider $\Omega_{\rm M}^0$ prior far outweighs the effect of moving from LSST Year 1 to Year 10 sources.